Gemmell: The Book of Rapture

 Big Questions reading list

-This short list recommends a few books that may be of value to those interested in religion (particularly Buddhism) and philosophy.
+This short list recommends a few books that may be of interest to those interested in religion, particularly Buddhism, and philosophy.
 It’s just a personal list, not a systematic set of references, so use it for what it’s worth.

 Books which are primarily about people and society but throw light on Buddhism as practised in Tibet and China.